dubaibd2014/datasciencecoursera/README.md

-Merges the training and the test sets to create one data set.
-Reading table into R and Forming a large dataset.
+1.Merges the training and the test sets to create one data set.Reading table into R and Forming a large dataset.

 x_train<-read.table("X_train.txt")
 y_train<-read.table("y_train.txt")